HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 [Synthesizing Program Input Grammars](https://arxiv.org/abs/1608.01723) promises to lift this restriction by providing much better grammar inference in practical scenarios that are quite closely related to this problem domain, so I would like to revisit this and see if it can prove useful.

+There are likely a number of other ways that the Conjecture engine can probe the state of the system under test to determine interesting potential behaviours, especially in combination with glass box testing features.

 #### Other testing abstractions